 On successful completion of this fantastic internationally recognised qualification, therapists will be fully qualified to work with sports teams, professional competitive and amateur athletes, along with leisure clubs and centres.

 This is an excellent qualification for those new to the sports and leisure industry with no previous qualifications necessary.
 It is also an excellent additional qualification for those already qualified as Personal Trainers.
-If already holding a Personal Trainer qualification, the ITEC (QQI/NQF Level 5) Diploma in Sports Massage Therapy will immediately open the doors to you to expand your career further with the added benefits to your resume as a Sports Massage therapist, therefore giving you more knowledge and having further services to offer your clients.
+If already holding a Personal Trainer qualification, the ITEC (QQI/NQF Level 5) Diploma in Sports Massage will immediately open the doors to you to expand your career further with the added benefits to your resume as a Sports Massage therapist, therefore giving you more knowledge and having further services to offer your clients.
 This is especially beneficial when working with sports teams and athletes.

 Through a combination of theory and practical learning, the following subjects are covered: